Signposts

 In 1990, I left New Hampshire to live in the West, and the great adventure that began in 1972 was over.
 I look back on that period of my life with gratitude and affection, and carry those years with me still.
 A day does not go by without some memory or connection to those times coming into my conscious thoughts.
 Friendships, mementos, and photos remain to connect me with the White Mountains, just as this dirty and worn 1972 guide does today, thirty-five years later.
 I was young (22 years of age) when I made my first trip to the White Mountains, and I was rediscovering myself after serving three years in the Army and a year in Vietnam.
 With the clarity of hindsight, I can only say that I am grateful for the memories and experiences gathered over those eighteen years, and I cannot imagine what my life would have been without them.

 I open my 1972 AMC guide and on the blank sheet facing the title page, find a few words I inscribed there over thirty years ago.
 Someone had carved the words into the wood on the inside of the old fire tower that once stood on the summit of Mt Carrigain.
 Many consider this centrally located peak to have the finest views in the White Mountains.
-I made the long hike to the summit with my dog in the rain and fog, and spent a stormy night in the shelter of the old tower.
+On that trip, I had made the long hike to the summit with my dog in the rain and fog, and spent a memorable night in the shelter of the old tower as rain and high winds pummeled the structure.
 After a spectacular sunny and windy dawn revealed the wonder that surrounded me, I found these words and copied them into my guidebook that morning, on May 15, 1976.

 The words said, “Sean and Lisa came back to life here.
 8/10/73"